 Gartside goes on to say that if the Fed does raise interest rates, the central bank will have to implement future increases in a slow, gradual manner to guide markets.

-“The Fed will have to be incredibly cautious with how they guide markets going forward which should help to reassure fixed income investors
+“The Fed will have to be incredibly cautious with how they guide markets going forward which should help to reassure fixed income investors,“ he adds.

 Florian Ielpo, head of macroeconomic research at Unigestion’s cross-asset solutions team in Switzerland, agrees with the consensus that supposes a rate rise today.
 However, he says market sentiment makes a December hike more likely.